-Medianoche is a dance and music company based in New York City and in San Francisco.
+Medianoche is a dance and music company based in San Francisco.

 Medianoche appropriates the structure, vocabulary and meaning of Flamenco in a personal manner to create original, contemporary North American pieces, under the direction of Marie Deschênes.